FreshMutroom/UE4DocTool/README.md

 - make the pages compatible with more browsers (very unlikely but they may be already, haven't tested)
 - implement the All constants · All functions · All enums · All classes · Class hierarchy pages in the API homepage
 - document level blueprints.
 ULevel::GetLevelScriptBlueprint might be useful
+- look into using backticks instead of quotes on pages (might mean less escaping stuff)